Napoleon Hill popularized masterminding in Think and Grow Rich.

 The super-successful said they regularly met, shared goals, and exchanged ideas with like-minded people and sometimes with not-so-like-minded people to facilitate successful outcomes.

-Hill himself describes having imaginary meetings with historical persons he admired and said this too was masterminding.
+Hill himself describes having imaginary meetings with historical persons he admired and said this was very helpful.

 This is especially the situation with meditation and religious groups because of their inclination to believe in metaphysical forces which influence our worldly experiences.

-There is a very common risk associated with most group activities.
+There is a very common risk associated with group activities.

 Even if you don't already know what it is, you have probably noticed something psychologists call groupthink.